adrienlucbert/thuas-imp-2021-portfolio/README.md

 ## Datacamp certificates

-You can find herebelow each DataCamp assignments and the corresponding certificate obtained after completion.
+You can find here below each DataCamp assignments and the corresponding certificate obtained after completion.

 | Course                                              | Certificate                                                                                         |